 The banter from which our affair began eventually turned into acrimonious spats.
 Enrico was a cheapskate, never left a tip for the hotel maid, bought his wife nothing, tipped the minimum at restaurants and grumbled about how much our affair cost.

 After our third hotel encounter, I upped the maid tip to two dollars.
 He thought to leave a tip for the maid was inane.
 I never told him about my mother.
-He, of course, could not bring home the left-over soap or shampoo and snickered about a maid's fate when I opened the unused ones for the maid to take home.
+He snickered about a maid's fate when I opened the unused ones for the maid to take home.

 While loving the food I prepared and complaining about his wife's cooking, food was a source of conflict between us.
 I love cooking, which provided the strongest bond with my father.
 In thirty minutes, I can make Asian dishes others marvel at.
-In Mountain View, a childless, elderly, Italian woman across the street adopted me when I was an eighteen-year-old, pregnant bride.
+In Mountain View, a childless, elderly, Italian woman across the street from our house adopted me when I was an eighteen-year-old, pregnant bride.
 She taught me Italian cooking.
 The Mexican women next door grew corn, ground it and made tortillas.
 From her, I learned to cook the "real enchilada".
-I befriended older women and learned their recipes and got good advice about men.
+I befriended older women and learned their recipes.

 Food and drink influence happiness, health and appearance.
 Unfortunately, many in America have surrendered their palate to "heat and serve", "shake and bake" or microwave.
 "The way to a man's heart is through his stomach," is trite but true.
 A rendezvous while centered on sex preferably includes food and drink either at a restaurant or a meal I prepare.